 One thing that is recommended in the Billionaire Blog Pinterest Manual is to join group boards, and I need to work on this, I’m only a member of 2 and I just created 2 boards myself that I am making group boards (This one for SVG files and this one for fonts, and if you would like to join just email me).

 So I've definitely not taken full advantage of the group boards at all.

-I also created this lettering tailwind tribe and joined a couple of other tribes, I have to admit that I need to work on all this though, BUT if I am having this results without the groups and tribes, I am super excited to see the growth possibilities!
+I also created this lettering tailwind community and joined a couple of other communities, I have to admit that I need to work on all this though, BUT if I am having this results without the groups and communities, I am super excited to see the growth possibilities!